 Invoices shall be submitted on the invoice dates specified in the Table, be detailed against the task headings set out in the Table and must quote the Department’s Order Number.
 The Purchase order reference number shall be provided by the department when both parties have signed the paperwork.
 The Contractor or his or her nominated representative or accountant shall certify on the invoice that the amounts claimed were expended wholly and necessarily by the Contractor on the Projects in accordance with the Contract and that the invoice does not include any costs being claimed from any other body or individual or from the Department within the terms of another contract.

-Invoices shall be sent to the Department for Education, PO Box 407, SSCL, Phoenix House, Celtic Springs Business Park, Newport, NP10 8FZ and/or by email to APinvoices-DFE-U@sscl.gse.gov.uk.
+Invoices shall be sent to the

+<redacted>

+and/or by email to

+<redacted>

+.
 Invoices submitted by email must be in PDF format, with one PDF file per invoice including any supporting documentation in the same file.
 Multiple invoices may be submitted in a single email but each invoice must be in a separate PDF file.
 The Department undertakes to pay correctly submitted invoices within 10 days of receipt.
 The Department is obliged to pay invoices within 30 days of receipt from the day of physical or electronic arrival at the nominated address of the Department.
 Any correctly submitted invoices that are not paid within 30 days may be subject to the provisions of the Late Payment of Commercial Debt (Interest) Act 1998.
 A correct invoice is one that: is delivered in timing in accordance with the contract; is for the correct sum; in respect of goods/services supplied or delivered to the required quality (or are expected to be at the required quality); includes the date, supplier name, contact details and bank details; quotes the relevant purchase order/contract reference and has been delivered to the nominated address.
 If any problems arise, contact the Department's Project Manager.
 The Department aims to reply to complaints within 10 working days.
 The Department shall not be responsible for any delay in payment caused by incomplete or illegible invoices.

 7 The Contractor shall have regard to the need for economy in all expenditure.
 Where any expenditure in an invoice, in the Department's reasonable opinion, is excessive having due regard to the purpose for which it was incurred, the Department shall only be liable to reimburse so much (if any) of the expenditure disallowed as, in the Department's reasonable opinion after consultation with the Contractor, would reasonably have been required for that purpose.